Norena Shopland: Recognition and Honours

-Following publication of 'A History of Women in Mens Clothes', Shopland wrote a guest blog for the Parliamentary archives.

-On March 12, 2022 a new exhibition entitled 'Trawsnewid' (Transformation) opened at the National Waterfront Museum in Swansea, honouring Welsh LGBTQ+ people and their culture.
+Following publication of 'A History of Women in Mens Clothes', Shopland wrote a guest blog for the Parliamentary Archives.
+On 12 March 2022 a new exhibition entitled 'Trawsnewid' (Transformation) opened at the National Waterfront Museum in Swansea, honouring Welsh LGBTQ+ people and their culture.
 A new portrait of Shopland was displayed as part of an exhibit of 12 portraits by the artist Aled Wyn Williams.
 Each portrait showing someone who has an 'active and positive' influence within Wales' LGBT+ community.